-As a government entity with a strong environmental and social mandate, KHFC recognizes the importance of sustainable management through its business activities, and has established "securing sustainable future growth momentum" as the new strategic goal.
-KHFC has established the framework for sustainable growth, and has signed on to the UN Global Compact in 2008, and has signed Fair Player Club, promoting transparency and anti-corruption.
+As a government entity with a strong ESG mandate, KHFC recognizes the importance of sustainable management through its business activities, and has established "securing sustainable future growth momentum" as the new strategic goal.
+KHFC has established the framework for sustainable growth, and has signed on to the UN Global Compact in 2008, and has signed Fair Player Club, promoting transparency and anti- corruption.

-With the Social Covered Bond Framework established in 20182, and Social Financing Framework in February 20193, KHFC has issued a series of Social Covered Bonds including Asia's first Euro Social Covered Bond in 2018 and COVID-19 Linked Social Covered Bonds, the first of its kind outside Europe in 2020.
-The proceeds have been used to finance public mortgages on the very day of the issuance to support homeownership of low-to-moderate income households for their residential stability4.
+With the Social Covered Bond Framework established in 2018, and Social Financing Framework in February 2019, KHFC has issued a series of Social Covered Bonds including Asia's first Euro Social Covered Bond in 2018 and COVID-19 Linked Social Covered Bonds, the first of its kind outside Europe in 2020.
+The proceeds have been used to finance public mortgages on the very day of the issuance to support homeownership of households for their residential stability as well as household debt structure improvement.